Bridges-2

 - 8 memory channels

-Bridges-2 Extreme Memory (EM) nodes will provide 4TB of shared memory for genome sequence assembly, graph analytics, statistics, and other applications requiring a large amount of memory for which distributed-memory implementations are not available.
+Extreme Memory (EM) nodes provide 4TB of shared memory for genome sequence assembly, graph analytics, statistics, and other applications requiring a large amount of memory for which distributed-memory implementations are not available.

-Each of Bridges-2’s 4 EM nodes will consist of:
+Each of Bridges-2’s 4 EM nodes consists of:

 - 35.75MB LLC 6 memory channels